JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

     <h2>Why Reviews Actually Matter (Beyond the Obvious)</h2>
     <p>Yes, more stars means more customers.
 But here's what most shop owners miss: Google uses reviews as a ranking signal.
 Shops with recent, consistent reviews show up higher in "near me" searches.</p>
     <p>So when you get a new review, you're not just building trust.
 You're actively pushing yourself up in search results.
 Every review is free advertising that keeps working for months.</p>
-    <p>And here's the kicker: a shop with 25 recent reviews will outrank a shop with 100 old reviews.
-Google wants to see activity.
-Not history.</p>
+    <p>For better or worse, activity beats history.
+A shop with 25 recent reviews will outrank a shop with 100 old reviews.</p>

     <h2>Stop Asking.
 Start Having a Process.</h2>
     <p>The reason you don't get reviews isn't because customers don't want to leave them.
 It's because you make it too hard and you don't ask at the right time.</p>